mozilla/irlpodcast/content/episodes/2018-12-10-S04E02-your-password-is-the-worst.md

   **Manoush Z.:** Oh, my sweet daughter.
 What a right of passage you've just been through.
 What an exciting time, your first password, your only password.
 In our online world, it's really a sign of growing up.
 Maybe it's kind of fun for now, so enjoy this feeling while it lasts, my dear, because it won't be long before you find yourself swimming in an ocean of terrible, hard to remember, useless feeling passwords and cursing the system along with the rest of us.
 Because passwords, they suck, but we have to use them anyway.
 Locking down our virtual stuff, it's a big old pain for everyone.
 Yet despite our best password intentions, security breaches keep happening.

-  In 2018 alone, we saw major data theft at Cathay Pacific, Ticketfly, UnderArmour, Facebook and others.
-They just.
-Keep.
-Happening.
-Nearly 3 quarters of ALL US companies have experienced some kind of data breach.
+  In 2018 alone, we saw major data theft at Cathay Pacific, Ticketfly, Marriott, Facebook and others.
+Over and over again.
+Nearly 3 quarters of ALL U.S. companies have experienced some kind of data breach.
 That means that millions of us have been affected.

-  Can’t help it then if we wonder whether or not our passwords really do protect us.
-I mean, there’s not much we can do when a company gets hacked and loses a bunch of important records - including, maybe, databases with our passwords in them.
+  You've got to wonder whether or not our passwords really can protect us from anything, because there's not much we can do when a company gets hacked and our personal information gets stolen.

-  And it’s easy to blame them - these companies - for letting their guard down.
-But if that’s true, shouldn’t we should be mad at ourselves when we don’t use strong passwords?
-Because it’s truly the least we can do to protect our own information.

-  So where does personal culpability lie?
-Because though it may feel that the quest for the perfect password is a lot like tilting at windmills… that is to say, pointless… personal security is evolving.
-And so must we.
+  The easiest thing to do is just blame them, the companies, for letting their guard down.
+But what responsibility should we take?
+Are passwords pointless?
+The answer is actually no. Because though it may feel that the quest for the perfect password is a lot like tilting at windmills, personal security is evolving and so must we.

   I’m Manoush Zomorodi, and this is IRL: online life is real life.
 An original podcast from Mozilla.